adamsilver/fdpb/02-a-checkout-flow.md

 7. Check your answers
 8. Confirmation

+## A Note On Guest Checkout

+The flow above has been designed with anonymous users in mind.
+This is sometimes referred to as guest checkout.
+Forcing users to register before checking out is one of the worst things we can do as Jared Spool attests to beautifully in “The 300 Million Dollar Button”[^].

+This is hardly suprising considering what we just discussed regarding flow and order and of course the Question Protocol.
+In short, what value does a first-time user get for the extra effort of signing up?
+Nothing.
+And that's mostly all you need to know.

+Don't worry though, there are more appropriate times to ask users to sign up as we'll see later on in the chapter.

 ## 1. Email Address

 In chapter one, “A Registration Form”, we had to ask users for an email address.
 We can reuse that pattern here too, meaning we don't have to solve the same problem from scratch.